-Please note the use of the word "only" in Proposition 3.37 We next present a result establishing the equivalence between continuity and linear continuity of a relation which is not necessarily complete or transitive under different convexity assumptions.
+We next present a result establishing the equivalence between continuity and linear continuity of a relation which is not necessarily complete or transitive under different convexity assumptions.

-Theorem 3.
-Let \succeq be a binary relation on a convex set in \mathbb{R}^n with property C. Then \succeq is linearly continuous iff it is continuous, provided that any of the following holds.
+Theorem 4.
+Let \succeq be a binary relation on a convex set in \mathbb{R}^n with property \mathbf{C} .
+Then \succeq is linearly continuous iff it is continuous, provided that any of the following holds.

-- (a) \geq is complete, and \geq and \succ have locally convex upper sections, - (b) \succ and \succ have locally convex sections, - (c) \succ is reflexive and demonstrates convex indifference, and \sim is transitive.
+- (a) \geq is complete, and \geq and \sim have locally convex upper sections, - (b) \geq and \sim have locally convex sections, - (c) \geq is reflexive and demonstrates convex indifference, and \sim is transitive.

 Figure 2 below illustrates the relationship among different continuity postulates on binary relations.
-Panel (a) illustrates the partial relationships among the continuity postulates based on Proposition 3, and Panel (b) further relationships in the presence of convexity or monotonicity assumptions based on Theorems 2 and 3.
+Panel (a) illustrates the partial relationships among the continuity postulates based on stochastic dominance, surely another pervasive criterion in decision theory.
+Insofar as our discussion reads as an appeal to generality, our claims must be muted by this fact.
+We leave further consideration of the convexity postulate to future work.